CCS Checker AU

 Ready to see your numbers?

-If you salary package an eligible EV, FBT can be exempt — but your payroll may still report a Reportable Fringe Benefits Amount (RFBA).
+If you salary package an eligible EV, FBT can be discounted or exempt — but your payroll may still report a Reportable Fringe Benefits Amount (RFBA).
 CCS uses ATI, and ATI can include RFBA.

 Model the EV impact on your CCS